Data Sources

 Automatic Synchronization

-When you configure an AIDataSource that maps a source index profile to a knowledge-base index profile, the framework keeps the two aligned in two ways:
+When you configure an AIDataSource, the framework keeps the source and knowledge-base index aligned in two ways:

-1. AIDataSourceCatalogIndexingHandler queues an initial or updated full rebuild whenever the mapping itself is created, edited, or deleted.
+AIDataSourceCatalogIndexingHandlerqueues an initial or updated full rebuild whenever the mapping itself is created, edited, or deleted.- Source-specific change notifications queue targeted sync work:

-That means document changes such as article create, update, and delete operations automatically flow into the mapped knowledge-base index as long as the source write goes through CrestApps.Core indexing services.
+That means document changes such as article create, update, and delete operations automatically flow into the mapped knowledge-base index when the source write goes through CrestApps.Core indexing services, or when your integration explicitly calls the notifier for external/custom sources.

 If a source update happens outside the framework, or an unexpected exception interrupts the queue flow, AIDataSourceAlignmentBackgroundService performs a nightly full reconciliation at 2:00 AM UTC to repair any drift.